wp-plugins/custom-content-type-manager/readme.txt

 == Future TO-DO ==

+Please see the [Issues page](http://code.google.com/p/wordpress-custom-content-type-manager/issues/list) for the most current list of on-going feature development.

-If you are eager to see one of these features implemented in a future release, please share your feedback at the official Issues page: http://code.google.com/p/wordpress-custom-content-type-manager/issues/list
+If you are eager to see a particular feature implemented in a future release, please share your feedback at the official [Issues page](http://code.google.com/p/wordpress-custom-content-type-manager/issues/list)

 And if you REALLY want some of these features implemented, you can hire me to complete portions of your project or make a donation: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=355ULXBFXYL8N  Many of the surges in development in this plugin were instigated by projects that required this plugin's use.

 == Upgrade Notice ==

 = 0.8.9 =
-Import/Export functionality added, Date fields, and complex Dropdowns.
-If you are upgrading to 0.8.9 from a version prior to 0.8.8, you must *completely uninstall* the plugin, then *re-install* [See bug](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=62&can=1).
+Includes import/export functionality, support for date fields, and various bug fixes.
+If you are upgrading to 0.8.9 from version 0.8.7 or older, you must *completely uninstall* the plugin, then *re-install* [See bug](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=62&can=1).

 = 0.8.8 =
 Improved administration interface, new template functions, lots bug fixes; this is a big release.
 If you are upgrading to 0.8.8 from a previous version, you should *completely uninstall* the plugin, then *re-install*.
 This will ensure that the data-structure in the database is updated appropriately.